1Morley/A_Morley_Kata_Minesweeper/README.md

 # Iterator Pattern
 I chose the iterator pattern because it seemed like the only one of the ones listed that could be helpful.
 I used it to handle the turn system; this way, it's not being handled by a random boolean and could hypothetically be used on games with more than two players.

+# Decorator Pattern
+I chose the decorator pattern because of the four options, it's the only one that seemed applicable.
+Originally I was thinking of adding it to the grid items, but it didn't make sense since the only overlap was already overed in the interface.
+So I decided to instead have it affect the formatting of the strings.